27,284 tons; length 650 ft., width 87 ft., draft 29 ft., 21 knots; 453 cabins; 1,240 passengers; steam turbines, twin screw; built 1961; scrapped 2003

 Public areas aboard Mardi Gras included The Tradewinds Lounge on Promenade Deck, the two-level Grand Ballroom, Carousel Lounge, Point After Club and swimming pool on Empress Deck, cinema on Main Deck and the Hibiscus and Flamingo dining rooms on Restaurant Deck.
 An indoor pool was below.

-Carnival targeted a young and fun-loving demographic.
+Carnival targeted a young and fun-oriented demographic.
 They began to market the "Fun Ship" experience, which was more about the ship than the destination.
 The company turned profitable in 1975, bought the tss Mardi Gras' sister ship Empress of Britain and renamed it Carnivale in 1976.
 In 1977 they purchased the 32,000-ton Union-Castle liner S.A.
 Vaal and converted it to the cruise ship Festivale.
-In 1982, they built the first of many new cruise ships and have since grown to become the largest cruise company in the world.
+In 1982, they built Tropicale, the first of many new cruise ships and have grown to become the largest cruise company in the world.